 DIN EN 13501-1, the European standard, is to replace the German standard in the future.
-The European classification for the fire behaviour of building materials describes
+The European classification for the reaction to fire of building materials describes additional parameters such as smoke development and burning fall-off/drop-off.

 Decorative materials also include wall coverings, room dividers, curtains, displays, textile sails, banners, flags and the like.
 Not to be forgotten, however, are furniture, upholstery fabrics and the like in public authorities or schools or in public transport of all kinds.